Exact Rotating Wave Approximation: Introduction

 Here we have introduced the detuning $\Delta = \omega_0 - \omega$.
-Due to its fast oscillating terms in the rotating frame, the drive has a period of
+Note that after this transformation the period of the counter-rotating field of the drive (henceforth: the drive) is

-For simplicity, in the main text we will often assume that the qubit drive is in resonance with the qubit, i.e., $\omega = \omega_0$, or $\Delta = 0$, and we may further restrict ourselves to the case where the phase offset is zero, $\phi = 0$.
-The corresponding rotating-frame Hamiltonian reads
+For simplicity, when considering examples we often restrict our discussion to drives that are in resonance with the qubit, i.e., $\omega = \omega_0$, or $\Delta = 0$, and that have zero phase offset, $\phi = 0$.
+For this special case the rotating-frame Hamiltonian reduces to

 Our goal is to determine the time evolution of the driven qubit.
 The problem at hand is thus to solve the time-dependent Schroedinger equation in the rotating frame,